Retire by stateFigures verified May 31, 2026

 Water supply and drought

-Long-term water supply is a live policy issue, and the state government lists addressing the water crisis among its top priorities.
-People buying in newer desert developments often ask how the area's water is secured.
+Long-term water supply is a live issue here.
+The state government lists addressing the water crisis among its top priorities.
+Newer desert developments need a water-supply check.

 Office of Arizona Governor Katie Hobbs